 When Will You Need A Pet Health Certificate?

 A pet health certificate is usually required whenever your pet travels commercially interstate or overseas.
 It may not be necessary if you’re driving with your pet in the car to another part of the country.
 The best approach is to check with local authorities about what’s required so you’re not caught.

 When planning a trip, you’ll need to start getting their vaccinations and treatments in order many months before you leave.
 With some vaccines, like rabies, you’ll need to get it for your pet at least 30 days before travelling, but no less than 12 months out.

 This is one of the most important for overseas travel and getting an international pet health certificate, and they will not be able to go without it.

 The pet health certificate cost varies depending on your veterinarian, and they could range from no cost upwards of $100.
 If you’re having a regular checkup for them or getting other vaccinations, they can usually write one as part of your appointment.
-However, you will be liable for paying the other treatment costs, so it’s not always cheap to do.
+However, you will be liable for paying the additional treatment costs, so it’s not always cheap to do.

 An Essential Document For Pet Ownership

-Just as we humans require documentation to ensure we’re safe for other travellers to be around, so do our pets.
+Just as humans require documentation to ensure we’re safe for other travellers to be around, so do our pets.
 This one bit of paper shouldn’t cost you much, but you’ll find that your pet can’t travel far without it.